numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Either upload an exam package that you have downloaded from the Numbas editor or, if any :term:`editor links <Editor link>` have been created, select an exam from the list.

-When you :numbas:ref:`download an exam package <exam-admin-controls>` from the Numbas editor, you must use the :guilabel:`SCORM package` option.
+When you :ref:`download an exam package <numbas:exam-admin-controls>` from the Numbas editor, you must use the :guilabel:`SCORM package` option.

 Once you've selected an exam, you will be shown the dashboard for the resource.